scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 The first point lower the barrier to resuming work while the second point can be addressed by including the code for installing the required software at the head of the notebook.

 Microsoft has stopped supporting its Azure Notebook and has asked users to migrate to several alternative approaches.
-One approach is to use of Visual Studio Code (VSC) rather to JupyterLab to edit and run Jupyter Notebooks locally and on Microsoft's cloud service.
+One approach is to use of Visual Studio Code (VSC) rather to JupyterLab to edit and run Jupyter notebooks locally and on Microsoft's cloud service.
 VSC is an advanced text editor that has stronger support for code snippets because it supports the use of tab triggers and tab stops, two important features that are missing from Colab, JupyterLab, and the Classic Jupyter Notebook.
-However, VSC is so feature-rich that it is over-whelming for the beginning users.
+However, VSC is so feature-rich that it can be over-whelming for some beginning users.
 To support a wider group of users, we developed the libraries for Google Colab.
 We plan to develop libraries for editing Jupyter Notebooks in VSC.